A brief history of Solar Ballooning

 White Sands as a site carries significance as the location where the first nuclear weapon tests were carried out, events that have been claimed to signify the beginning of the Anthropocene.

 2020 - Fly with Aerocene Pacha

-The culmination of over 20 years experimental work, Fly with Aerocene Pacha took off January 28th 2020 in the salt flats of Salinas Grandes, Argentina, becoming the first ever sculpture to lift a human into the atmosphere, allowing its pilot to float free, without the use of fossil fuels, helium or lithium.
+The culmination of over 20 years experimental work, Fly with Aerocene Pacha took off on January 28th, 2020 in the salt flats of Salinas Grandes, Argentina.
+This monumental event signaled the first ever sculpture to lift a human into the atmosphere, allowing its pilot to float free and without the use of fossil fuels, helium or lithium.
 Realised as part of CONNECT BTS, a global art project initiated by the Korean supergroup BTS, Aerocene Pacha became the most sustainable flight in human history and set six world records across two categories. (“Fly with Aerocene Pacha” set six unprecedented world records: Max.
 Altitude: 272.1 mts, Distance: 1700 mts, Duration: 1 hour 14 minutes, in Salinas Grandes, Jujuy, Argentina.
 Being certified by Fédération Aéronautique Internationale for the female and general categories.)